 • Paris, France

-Please be aware that U.S. passport processing is experiencing delays due to COVID-19.
-If you are thinking about studying abroad in 2023 and need to apply for a new passport, we recommend applying as soon as possible!
+IMPORTANT: U.S. passport processing times are experiencing delays with regular processing taking up to 13 weeks and even expedited processing taking up to 9 weeks.
+If you are thinking about going abroad in 2024 and need to renew or apply for a new passport, we recommend applying as soon as possible!
+More information can be found on the State Department's website.

 Theme: Greece: Rebuilding After an Economic Collapse